Daniel97er/MathBoxIT/README.md

 This algorithm checks with modulo calculating wbich is the great commen divisior of two entered numbers.

 ### Extended Euclidean algorithm
 This algorithm calculate the great common divisior and reconstruct a linear combination with the two entered numbers Equalizer to the great common divisor.

+### Chinese remainder theorem
+With this algorithm we can get the smallest natural number which meets the following conditions.
+From a list of equations which looks like dividend % divisor = rest
+3 % 2 = 1
+8 % 3 = 3
+6 % 5 = 2

+When the divisors are all coprime the chinese remainder function can find the smallest number which

 ## Binary world